bi119aTe5hXk/A2IPNS/README.md

 1. Open A2IPNS app on your iOS device, allow for receiving the push notification.

-2. Open A2IPNS app on your android device, scan the QR code on your iOS device using your Android device.
+2. Open A2IPNS app on your android device, allow for getting notification.
+Scan the QR code on your iOS device using your Android device.

 3. Wait for your Android device to receive any notification, it should automatic shows up both on your Android and iOS devices.